Taiwan chipmaker UMC to spend $3.6 billion to expand capacity

-TAIPEI (Reuters) - Taiwan chipmaker United Microelectronics Corp said on Wednesday it will spend T$100 billion ($3.59 billion) over the next three years to expand capacity at a plant in southern Taiwan amid a global chip shortage.
+TAIPEI (Reuters) -Taiwan chipmaker United Microelectronics Corp said on Wednesday it will spend T$100 billion ($3.59 billion) over the next three years to expand capacity and will guarantee supplies and prices to its clients as part of the plan, amid a global chip shortage.

 Co-president Jason Wang told an earnings call the expansion will take place at an existing UMC facility in the Tainan Science Park, with production scheduled to start from the second quarter of 2023.